Skip to content

 Script boundary

-If a companion Skill uses scripts, scripts should follow the maintenance script contract:
+If a companion Skill uses scripts, scripts SHOULD follow the maintenance script contract:

 • write operations support --dry-run